benedikt/tempo/README.md

 ## Build Status

-tempo is on [Travis CI](https://travis-ci.org/benedikt/tempo) running the specs on Ruby 1.9, Ruby 2.0, JRuby (1.9 mode), and Rubinius 2.0.
+tempo is on [Travis CI](https://travis-ci.org/benedikt/tempo) running the specs on Ruby 1.9, Ruby 2.0, and JRuby (1.9 mode).
+Unfortunately, Rubinius is currently not supported.

 ## Known issues